-We also hold property lending and sale and leaseback investments and are inherently exposed to the risk of default by a borrower or tenant, although we seek to protect our interests by taking security over underlying property.
+We also hold property lending and sale and leaseback investments that are inherently exposed to the risk of default by a borrower or tenant, although we seek to protect our interests by taking security over underlying property.

-Banks and the issuers of financial instruments

-Banking and money market counterparties, the issuers of financial instruments and the providers of settlement and custody services may default on their obligations to us, resulting in financial loss.
+Banks and the issuers of financial instruments Banking and money market counterparties, the issuers of financial instruments and the providers of settlement and custody services may default on their obligations to us.
+Such defaults could result in financial loss.